Factbox - Congo's record of instability

-Here is a snapshot of the troubled past of Congo, as Joseph Kabila was sworn in on Tuesday for a new term as president.
+Here is a snapshot of the troubled past of Congo, which holds parliamentary and presidential elections on Monday:

 * ZAIRE: